Main

 Provisions in Agreements

-In May 2023, we added a human rights clause to the standard general terms and conditions of Purchase Contract.
+In May 2023, we added a human rights clause to our Purchase Contracts.
 The clause requires suppliers to comply with our Sustainable Supply Chain Policy, respect internationally recognized human rights, conduct and report on human rights due diligence, cooperate with questionnaires and site visits, and notify us and take corrective action when human rights issues are discovered.
 We are working to encourage the use of this clause internally.

 Management of Hazardous Chemical Substances

 In the chemicals segment, we review the all handling of hazardous chemical substances.
-In Japan, these reviews are based on relevant laws and regulations such as the Chemical Substances Control Law, the Industrial Safety and Health Act, and the Fire Services Act.
+In Japan, these reviews are based on relevant laws and regulations such as the Chemical Substances Control Law, the Industrial Safety and Health Act, the Pollutant Release and Transfer Register Law, the Poisonous and Deleterious Substances Control Act, and the Fire Services Act.
 Overseas, these reviews are based on relevant local laws and regulations.
 In order to ensure that the results of these reviews are communicated appropriately throughout supply chains, we provide safety data sheets and ensure that products are properly labelled with hazard information.
 Additionally, we also frequently hold various types of training to ensure that employees consider our responsibilities as an importer to disclose hazard information regarding imported chemical substances is exactly the same as our responsibility to disclose hazard information regarding our products manufactured in Japan.

 Food Safety Initiatives